TITLES AND

 "Our Gal" (11/02/58):

-Paul's expensive new sow "Our Gal" has an predeliction for running away, even through reinforced fencing, and on one of her journeys she farrows and leaves her litter of piglets in the woods.
-When the babies are returned to her, she refuses to nurse.
-Herb: Jason Johnson.
+Paul's expensive new sow "Our Gal" has an predeliction for running away, even through reinforced fencing, and on one of her journeys back to her old home at the Simmons farm she farrows and abandons her litter of piglets in the woods to be found by Lassie.
+When the babies are returned to her, the erratic young sow refuses to nurse.
+Herb Simmons: Jason Johnson.
 Boomer: Todd Ferrell.

 "Lassie's Decision" (11/09/58):

-Timmy's plan to help his new friend Henry Bridell, who is terrified of dogs, backfires when Henry mistakes Lassie's extra attention as love for him and believes she wants to stay with him.
+Mrs. Bridell, a widow, and her son Henry, from the city, have moved to Calverton, but when the boy screams when Lassie approaches him, Timmy and Boomer learn he is afraid of dogs.
+So Timmy hatches a plan to help his new friend, but it backfires when Henry mistakes Lassie's extra attention as love for him and believes she wants to stay with him.
 Mrs. Bridell: Judith Ames.
 Henry: Earl Robie.
 Boomer: Todd Ferrell.

 • Trivia: The Bridells have moved into the old Stoddard place.
 Henry is afraid of dogs because his mother is; there was once a mad dog in her hometown.

-• Note: The dog Henry picks out at the pound turns up in many other roles, including Mr. Jensen's dog Ruff, Flip's dog Butch, and Spot (see "Stable Mates" below).
+• Note: Again, you never see the Bridells after this episode.
+The dog Henry picks out at the pound turns up in future roles, including Mr. Jensen's dog Ruff, Flip's dog Butch, and Spot (see "Stable Mates" below), but this is his first appearance.

 "The Egret" (11/16/58):

-On an expedition for his Audobon Junior Club, Timmy sees rare American egrets, but no one will believe him.
-But after a hunter shoots at and scares the egrets away from their nest, they try to have Henrietta the goose incubate the last egg, while Lassie captures one of the birds' plumes as evidence.
+On a bird-identification expedition for his Junior Audobon Club, Timmy sees rare American egrets, but his group leader Mr. Binns wonders if he can be believed.
+But after a hunter shoots at and scares the egrets away from their nest, the Martins try to have Henrietta the goose incubate the last egg, while Lassie captures one of the birds' plumes as evidence.
 Boomer: Todd Ferrell.
 Mr. Binns: Harry Cheshire.
 Hunter: Dennis Moore.

 • Trivia: Egrets have not been seen in the state for twenty years.